Anonymous3-a/my-discord-bots/README.md

 Repo for my bots

 Hey, no stealing my tokens.
 Safety Jim found them and reset them, but they are gonna be censored in the future (and reset every time I upload)
+Update: 🤦I really have to remember to censor my tokens